Lesson 6 of 7 - learn to parent (nurture) effectively

 • Excessive sibling rivalry is usually a symptom of deeper individual and/or family problems, so focusing on reducing the rivalry alone often will not "work" long term.
 (A D ?)

-• It can be hard to separate "excessive rivalry" from other major tensions between stepsibs like dislike, distrust, hostility, jealousy, and disrespect.
+• It can be hard to separate "excessive rivalry" from other major tensions between sibs like dislike, distrust, hostility, jealousy, and disrespect.
 These relationship conditions share some basic underlying primary problems, (below) so working to heal one of them may improve them all.
 (A D ?)

 • All of your family adults share responsibility for acknowledging "excessive" sibling rivalry and reducing it to "tolerable."
 (A D ?)

-• Blaming and punishing kids for excessive rivalry shames (wounds) them and ignores the underlying needs that are causing their behavior.
-This means those needs will keep surfacing in some other ways until they're filled well enough or the child gives up (A D ?); And...
+• Blaming and punishing kids for excessive rivalry shames them and ignores the underlying needs that are causing their behavior.
+This means those needs will keep surfacing in other ways until they're filled well enough or the child gives up (A D ?); And...

 • Parents can significantly reduce excessive sibling rivalry - i.e. the primary problems promoting it - over time!
 (A D ?)